-A key feature of successful models of mentoring is that the relationship is optional, and sought by both parties (Bernstein et al., 2000: 73–86; Huston and Weaver, 2008:15; Morelli, 2006: 17–23).
+A key feature of successful models of mentoring is that the relationship is optional, and sought by both parties (Bernstein et al., 2000: 73–86; Huston and Weaver, 2007 15; Morselli, 2006: 17–23).
 Often the mentor is driven by their own experiences and a desire to transfer their positive experiences to others (Onchwari and Keengwe, 2008: 22).
 It is important that a framework of support for this type of activity is included in order for it to be successful within an institutional context (Huston and Weaver, 2008: 17).
 The need for resources illustrates that this type of programme in a community setting cannot be considered to be a cost- or resource-free option.
 The contribution of the mentor is typically of high value, and (due to its personalised nature) of high quality, which is a considerable return on the investment of an institutional framework and support network.
-In settings such as Rochdale, where the mentoring role would seek primarily to enhance or deliver learning and skills outcomes, studies investigating approaches which are effective for the hardest to reach within communities advocate the adoption of eclectic and multidisciplinary approaches to engagement and support (Bird and Akerman, 2005).
+In settings such as Rochdale, where the mentoring role would seek primarily to enhance or deliver learning and skills outcomes, studies investigating approaches that are effective for the hardest to reach within communities advocate the adoption of eclectic and multidisciplinary approaches to engagement and support (Bird and Akerman, 2005).

-Learning as a Partnership; Access and Opportunity for Learning
+Learning as a partnership; access and opportunity for learning

 The lifelong learning led by Rochdale Community Champions is deliberately brought to the learners by members of their own community, in settings that learners are familiar with and feel comfortable in.
 Most Community Champions do not have formal teaching qualifications; they do, however, have extensive training offered by the Rochdale Community Champions team and are consequently skilled in reacting to and developing the learning needs of their community.
 There has also been personal learning for Rochdale Community Champions as the volunteering has built their confidence and self-belief (McCombs, 2010).
 Indeed,